arthurfcrd/Tetris/README.md

     - Z : rotate counter-clockwise
     - Space : do a hard drop
     - H : hold a tetromino
-    - ?? : swap current and next tetrominos
+    - [TODO] ?? : swap current and next tetrominos
-    - Enter: Pause
+    - [TODO] Enter: Pause
     - Escape (or Q): Quit the game